 The course is marked by permanent national trail marker posts maintained by the National Trails Trust which come in different forms but most commonly display the acorn which is the key symbol and guide on the Thames Path.

 In addition to the fixed markers as above, the course will also be marked with reflective red, white and silver tape and Centurion marker arrows.
 Some temporary orange chalk paint will also be visible on the ground at major junctions.

 It is always possible that course markers may be removed or vandalised, in which case runners may well need to use the National Trail marker posts and maps as the guide.
 There are a number of road crossings to negotiate, some of them are extremely busy.
 The road crossings will NOT be marshalled so please be extremely careful when you are crossing roads of any nature.

 It is ultimately the runners responsibility to navigate the course successfully, with or without course markings.
 We strongly recommend that you take the time to recce the route before race day & carrying a map and compass are highly recommended for the event in case of an emergency.
 The Harveys Thames Path map available at a discounted rate here, is an excellent guide.

 100 mile runners are permitted pacers from the 51 mile aid station at Henley.
 Pacers must travel on foot only.
 Runners are permitted multiple pacers throughout the last 49 miles but only one may travel with the runner at any one time.

 The points at which a runner may be paced/ hand over pacers are listed on the crew page here.

 The points at which a runner may be crewed are listed on the crew page here.
-For 2022, crew are not permitted to tend to runners until Henley at Mile 51.
+NOTE: crew are not permitted to tend to runners until Henley at Mile 51.